projectguy100/Azlecon/Readme.md

 7. You're all done! just wait to be merged.
 <br>

+<h1>How to Reach Us</h1>
+You can email us at projectguy100@outlook.com / projectguy100@gmail.com, bitsandgizmosrepairco@gmail.com and thegeek1307@outlook.com

 For a fun way to represent this Readme.md file, go to the ReadmeEncrypted.md to see for yourself.
 <br>